hashicorp/consul/website/source/docs/agent/encryption.html.markdown

 for client and server authentication.

 When enabling TLS for Consul, we first must decide what we wish to verify.
-TLS can be used to verify the authenticity of the servers or also verify the authenticity of clients, controlled by the `verify_incoming` or `verify_outgoing` [options](/docs/agent/options.html), respectively.
+TLS can be used to verify the authenticity of the servers or verify the authenticity of clients.
+These modes are controlled by the `verify_incoming` and `verify_outgoing` [options](/docs/agent/options.html), respectively.

 If `verify_outgoing` is set, agents verify the authenticity of Consul for outgoing connections.
 Server nodes must present a certificate signed by the `ca_file` setting that must